Teach English in Thailand – A Complete Beginners Guide

 With Universities, you will need to have at least a masters degree if not more.
 You will also be expected to be a subject matter expert.
 Universities are ideal for teachers who are qualified teachers in their home country or those who have paid their dues at government school.

 The advantages of working at a University are that you teach 3 days a week for about 12 hours.
-The rest of the time you’re free to do what you want.
+The rest of the time you’re free to do what you want, but in general most university teachers spend their time grading assignments, prepping for class and participating in any school activities.
 You also get 4 months paid vacation a year.

 At the university level, classes are broken into 3 hour long periods, not 50 minute periods like a high school or an elementary school.
-So you do need to be an experience teachers capable of putting together a 3 hour long lesson for multiple classes week over week.
+So you do need to be an experienced teacher capable of putting together a 3 hour long lesson for multiple classes week over week.

 Universities are great because you will actually have the time and resources to plan out your lesson, assign homework and grade work.
 You also get to teach 18-22 year old students who are more serious about learning than a 10 year old kid.